Welcome Journey Conversations

 ministry team advisor, Director of Communications

-An on-going conversation that first started almost 16 years ago, we'll share a timeline of events that have happened since the Hospitality Committee started the discussions at Atonement.
+An on-going conversation that began 16 years ago, a timeline of events since the Hospitality Task Force helped start the initial discussions.

 Voices of Support